-Central Hawke's Bay towns prepare to run out of water, critical water restrictions in place
+Central Hawke's Bay towns won't run dry today, but water conservation urged

 Manager of Claire Wynn Hair and Mrs Chadwick's Beauty Shoppe, Krystal Boenders, said they were cancelling colours and cuts.

-"Had to cancel every colour and couldn't do cuts because of hygiene issues - we need to be able to wash our hands and equipment."
+"(We) had to cancel every colour and couldn't do cuts because of hygiene issues - we need to be able to wash our hands and equipment."

-Nola Cafe Chef, Doug Hales said they were also closing.
+Nola Cafe Chef, Doug Hales said they also closed.

 "It's a safety issue.
 We'd hate anybody to get sick.
 Council's doing all they can.
 They have contacted us twice already, so they're doing a good job."

-Meanwhile, bottled water is flying of the shelves of the Waipawa 4 Square.
+Meanwhile, bottled water flew off the shelves of the Waipawa 4 Square.

-Owner Graham Williams said he had been in contact with Foodstuffs and they are sending a special order immediately.
+Owner Graham Williams said he had been in contact with Foodstuffs and they were sending a special order immediately.

-"It should arrive this evening.
-We may stay open later than usual tonight to get it to our customers, once we hear when it's arriving."
+"It should arrive Friday evening.
+We may stay open later than usual to get it to our customers, once we hear when it's arriving."

 Level four water restrictions are in place until further notice, meaning a total ban on outdoor water use, except in the event of an emergency.

-The problem arose after private contractor hit the main line which feeds the reservoir for Waipawa and the Otane main water line this morning.

-Additionally a leak has been detected in the network which is causing the levels to drop.
+Additionally a leak has been detected in the network which caused levels to drop.

 If you are experiencing any water issues please contact us on 06 857 8060.